 The Majority of Lenders Will Require a Checking Account

 Whether we like it or not, between direct deposits and online shopping, the average consumer needs a bank account simply to function in the modern financial world.
-And while you can obtain prepaid cards and use cash for most purchases, some things in life simply require a checking account — and that includes obtaining a personal loan, regardless of your Loan for People with Bad Credit.
+And while you can obtain prepaid cards and use cash for most purchases, some things in life simply require a checking account and that includes obtaining a personal loan, regardless of your Loan for People with Bad Credit.

 In fact, excepting a few questionable payday lenders, the vast majority of lenders will require you to have a valid checking account as a basic application requirement.
 For one thing, that’s where the lender will most likely deposit your funds if you’re approved.
 For another, this gives the lender a little more information about your finances, which it will use as part of its credit risk analysis.